exercism/rust/concepts/box/about.md

 // unsized locals are gated as an unstable feature
 ```

 One of the errors is that the size for `dyn Annoyance` cannot be known at compile time.
+This is because annoy_me does not know what specific trait object
+it will return in advance of when it is called.
+Structs implementing Annoyance could have different fields and be different sizes.
+And we are reminded that
-And we are reminded that one of the uses for `Box` is for a type whose
-size can’t be known at compile time.
-So now we try using a `Box`ed return value, and we `Box`the values returned from the match expression, like so
+one of the uses for `Box` is for a type whose size can’t be known at compile time.
+So now we try using a `Box`ed return value, and we `Box`the values returned
+from the match expression, like so

 ```rust
 fn annoy_me(time_of_day: TimeOfDay) -> Box<dyn Annoyance> {